automotive-grade-linux/docs-agl/docs/security-blueprint/part-4/1-General.md

 ## Disable kexec

-This prevents someone who gets root from supplanting the kernel.
-This can be used as a way to bypass signed kernels.
+**Kexec** is a system call that enables you to load and boot into another kernel from the currently running kernel.
+This feature is not required in a production environment.

 <!-- section-config -->